daniill5738/sep10-freedom-project/blog/entry07.md

 Since I only had a short amount of time, I had to focus on the most important parts of my project.
 This helped me learn how to summarize information quickly and keep people's attention when presenting.
 I also became more confident talking about my website and answering questions.

+# Engineering Design Process (EDP)

+The problem that I had encountered with is presenting without messing up and overthinking alot, I was really stressed out when I heard my name called to go up to present to my class and judges.
+Furthermore, to be more calm and confident I practiced by presenting to my friends first to get used to it and make it less cortisol.
+I also like to hear people present so I can get more ideas on what to say.
+Overall, this will help me in the long run in the near future when I have to present something to a large audience.

 [Previous](entry06.md) | [Next](entry08.md)

 [Home](../README.md)